drillprop/unsplash-browser/README.md

 - [express](https://expressjs.com/)

+**Little Disclaimer**.
 At first, I wanted to stick to just frontend code, but unfortunately unsplash API doesn't provide autocomplete feature.
 By looking on the network tab in chrome, I figured out where search queries go.
 Then, I create my own express server and connected to autocomplete endpoint.
 Without a custom server, it wouldn't be possible to get a proper response because of CORS.

 ## Installation